brennanr7/Portfolio/README.md

 order to to build the calculator we build a stack class that stores datum elements.

+* Compile/run:

+         use "make CalcYouLater" to make the program and "./CalcYouLater" to use the program.

 * Files:

                DatumStack.cpp: The back end implementation of a stack data